medusa2112/HealiosHealth/replit.md

 - **Performance**: Optimized images, videos, and client-side rendering for fast loading times.
 - **Deployment**: Configured for deployment with Vite building frontend and ESBuild bundling server.

+## Recent Updates
+- **2025-08-09**: Fixed home page product display issue by switching from `/api/products/featured` to `/api/products` endpoint for category filtering, ensuring all 15 products are available for display
+- **2025-08-09**: Updated product images with stunning editorial photography for biotin, collagen, and prenatal products using real uploaded images instead of SVG placeholders
+- **2025-08-09**: Applied proper image positioning and cropping techniques to showcase product imagery effectively

 ## External Dependencies

 ### Frontend Dependencies